ProgKea/shooting-game-recreation/readme.md

-# Bad Game
+# Shooting game recreation

-This is a recreation of a game made by a guy from tiktok.
+This is a recreation of a game I saw online.
 You play the game by clicking on the crates.
 The game gets more difficult over time.